celery/celery/docs/configuration.rst

     create column family task_results with comparator = TimeUUIDType;

+new_cassandra uses detailed mode by default, and that cannot be disabled.

 CASSANDRA_OPTIONS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Options to be passed to the `pycassa connection pool`_ (optional).

 .. _`pycassa connection pool`: http://pycassa.github.com/pycassa/api/pycassa/pool.html

+Not used in new_cassandra

 Example configuration
 ~~~~~~~~~~~~~~~~~~~~~